ashamis/ashamis.github.io/_pages/cv.md

   * Operated the Cosmos storage system and resolved customer escalations
   * Designed and established new development and validation methodologies ranging from integrating new testing frameworks to automating manual processes

-* Software Design Engineer in Test, Cosmos Distributed Execution, Microsoft, October 2009- August 2011
+* Software Design Engineer in Test, Cosmos Distributed Execution, Microsoft, 2009- 2011
   * The Cosmos distributed execution team is responsible for designing, developing, and advancing a distributed scheduling system.
   * Designed and developed testing strategies for validating core distributed execution components, the primary of which is a distributed execution system - an evolution of Microsoft Research’s Dryad
   * Drove the testing strategy for a component that is the single execution scheduling point for a cluster of tens of thousands of machines by developing monitoring, reporting, and replay/simulation applications
   * Designed and developed a data ingestion and processing pipeline which consistently validates metrics of the batch job execution engine

-* Software Design Engineer in Test Intern, Cosmos Distributed Execution, Microsoft, December 2008 - February 2009
+* Software Design Engineer in Test Intern, Cosmos Distributed Execution, Microsoft, 2008 - 2009
   * Created and executed a validation strategy for a multi-tiered distributed cache

-* Software Developer, Tango Technology, Sydney Australia, February 2006 - November 2008
+* Software Developer, Tango Technology, Sydney Australia, 2006 - 2008
   * Designed and developed a distributed trading execution system for RARA Investment Limited using Microsoft technologies (C#, SQL Server, Windows Sockets, etc.), IRESS, and Bloomberg
   * Developed websites and reporting tools using Microsoft technologies (C#, SQL Server, Excel, etc.) for financial firms